-1.3 Powers and Duties
+Powers and Duties

-The Flood and Water Management Act 2010 places a number of new duties on the Council through either amendments to existing Acts such as the Land Drainage Act 1991 or through the FWMA itself.
+The Flood and Water Management Act 2010 (FWMA) places a number of new duties on the Council through either amendments to existing Acts such as the Land Drainage Act 1991 or through the FWMA itself.
 The key powers and duties in the Act are summarised below:

-Responsibility Details Preparation of an Asset Register (s.21) LLFAs have a duty to maintain a register of structures or features, which are considered to have an effect on a flood risk.
-Including details on ownership and condition as a minimum.
-Power to designate flood risk management structures (schedule 1) LLFAs, as well other flood management authorities have powers to designate structures and features that affect flooding or coastal erosion in order to safeguard assets that are relied upon for flood or coastal erosion risk management.
-Investigation of flood incidents (s.19) LLFAs have a duty to co-ordinate the investigation and recording of significant flood events within their area.
+Responsibility Details Preparation of an Asset Register (s.21) The Council has a duty to maintain a register of structures or features, which are considered to have an effect on flood risk, including details on ownership and condition as a minimum.
+Power to designate flood risk management structures (schedule 1) The Council, as well other flood management authorities have powers to designate structures and features that affect flooding or coastal erosion in order to safeguard assets that are relied upon for flood or coastal erosion risk management.
+Investigation of flood incidents (s.19) The Council has a duty to co-ordinate the investigation and recording of significant flood events within its area.
 This duty includes identifying which authorities have flood risk management functions and what they have done or intend to do with respect to the incident, notifying risk management authorities where necessary and publishing the results of any investigation carried out.
-Prepare a Local Strategy for Flood Risk Management (s.9) LLFAs are required to develop, maintain, apply and monitor a local strategy for flood risk management in its area.
+Prepare a Local Strategy for Flood Risk Management (s.9) The Council is required to develop, maintain, apply and monitor a local strategy for flood risk management in its area.
 The local strategy will build upon information such as national risk assessment and will use consistent risk based approaches across different local authority areas and catchments.
-SuDS Approval Body (schedule 3) LLFAs are designated the SuDS Approval Body (SAB) for any new drainage system, and therefore must approve, adopt and maintain any new sustainable drainage systems (SuDS) within their area.
-Works powers and enforcement? (amendment to Land Drainage Act 1991, s.14) LLFAs have powers to undertake works to manage flood risk from surface runoff and groundwater, consistent with the local flood risk management strategy for that area.
-Consenting changes to Ordinary Watercourses (s.21) If riparian owners wish to culvert an ordinary watercourse or insert any obstructions, consent is required from an LLFA, except within Internal Drainage Board (IDB) areas.

-Powers to create Byelaws (amendment to Land Drainage Act 1991 1991, s.66) -- --
+SuDS Approval Body (schedule 3) The Council is designated the SuDS Approval Body (SAB) for any new drainage system, and therefore must approve, adopt and maintain any new sustainable drainage systems (SuDS) within its area.
+Works powers and enforcement (amendment to Land Drainage Act 1991, s.14) The Council has powers to undertake works to manage flood risk from surface runoff and groundwater, consistent with the local flood risk management strategy for its area.
+Consenting changes to Ordinary Watercourses (s.21) If riparian owners wish to culvert an ordinary watercourse or insert any obstructions, consent is required from an LLFA (Note: In areas of special drainage need (mainly in the east of the country and Severn / Avon catchments), cross-boundary Internal Drainage Boards (IDBs) undertake this function).
+Powers to create Byelaws (amendment to Land Drainage Act 1991, s.66) The Council may make such byelaws as it considers necessary for securing the efficient working of the drainage system in its district or area.
+Bye-laws are being progressed by the partners within the Cheshire Mid-Mersey group.